rayference/pinttrs/docs/rst/dev.rst

       cd docs
       make doctest

-.. dropdown:: ... get a coverage report
+.. admonition:: ... get a coverage report

    We have a make target dedicated to that: